whiplashomega/elthelas2/data/spellsv2/blade-ward.markdown

 **Damage**: [ ]

 You extend your hand and trace a sigil of warding in the air.
-Until the end of your next turn, you have resistance against bludgeoning, piercing, and slashing damage dealt by weapon attacks.
+Until the end of your next turn, you have resistance against either bludgeoning, piercing, or slashing damage, choose one at the time you cast the spell.